bmarolleau/code-explainer/README.md

 # Code Explainer powered by watsonx.ai

-This monorepo contains a full-stack application for a Code Explainer built with React for the frontend and FastAPI in Python for the backend.
-The application utilizes the power of **watsonx.ai**.
-In this specific instance, we employ one of the code fine-tuned Language Models (LLM) to translate code from one programming language to another.
+This repo contains a full-stack application for a Code Explainer built with React for the frontend and FastAPI in Python for the backend.
+The application utilizes the power of **watsonx.ai** and **watsonx Code Assistant**.
+In this specific instance, we employ one of the code fine-tuned Language Models (LLM) to generate code explanation.

 ![App Screenshot](frontend/src/assets/screenshot_frontend.jpg)

 ## Features

 - Explain code in plain english - Focus on COBOL
-- Utilizes Language Models on watsonx.ai (Mistral Large) and soon Code Assistant for Z (Granite) model
+- Utilizes Language Models on watsonx.ai (Mistral Large, Granite) and  watsonx Code Assistant for Z (Granite) model
 - Responsive and user-friendly web interface built with React and Carbon Design.
 - Scalable FastAPI backend to handle translation requests.
 - Easy-to-use and deployable monorepo structure.